Sodium Lactate - 250 ml

-Sodium lactate is a liquid salt that is derived from the natural fermentation of sugars found in corn and beets.
-In cosmetics, sodium lactate may be used as a gentle preservative, acting as an inhibitor of bacteria growth.
+Sodium Lactate is a liquid salt that is naturally derived from the natural fermentation of sugars found in corn and beets.
+In cosmetics, Sodium Lactate may be used as a preservative, acting as an inhibitor of bacteria growth.

 Sodium lactate is also used to make soaps more stable and hold shape better.
 The addition of 1-2 tablespoons of sodium lactate to 1kg of soap batter will make the soap slide out of the moulds more easily without damaging the bars of soap.

 The addition of sodium lactate to soap gives you a greater lather.

 Make an ocean-themed soap:

 This soap smells and looks like the sea!
 Amounts are for a 1kg batch of soap.

 - Add 15ml lime essential oil and 5ml lavender essential oil to your batch of soap after it has reached a light trace mix in well to evenly distribute the scent.